john-itcsolutions/cheirrs/README.md

 When you see everything 'green' except possibly the master in a permamnent "wait" state ("Waiting for 3 kube-system pods to start"), you may continue.

 Deploy PostgreSQL (Juju sorts out Master and Replicating servers automatically).
-Note; when lxd was set up, storage space was also set up on the local SSD.

 `juju deploy --config admin_addresses='127.0.0.1','192.168.1.7' -n 2 postgresql --storage pgdata=lxd,50G postgresql`